 As our children reach teenage years, too much screen time may interfere with other activities such as being physically active, doing homework, playing with friends, and spending time with family.
-Join Katherine Hill, Rob Parsons and Philip Jinadu As they help to navigate the challenge of screen time.
+Join Katharine Hill, Rob Parsons and Philip Jinadu as they help to navigate the challenge of screen time.

 One in ten young people self-harm in the UK today.
 There still remains a stigma around self-harm and it can be isolating, not only for the young person but also for the parent or carer.
 Join Rob Parsons, Jason Royce and Sarah Long as they explore this emotional topic.

 The exam season is here… our teens will be sitting down to slog through their GCSE or A-levels.
 Join Rob Parsons, Katharine Hill and Philip Jinadu as they discuss some “dos and don’ts” for parents who want to help their children do their best, without adding to their problems and stoking their stress?